Sign up for the Newsletter to receive the latest News & Events from Aspen Valley Hospital.

 For us, the peace of mind that mom safe, happy and content is beyond measure.

 As one of the early residents of the Meadowood subdivision, moving to Whitcomb Terrace in 2012 was an easy decision as it is just down the road.
 Beyond being in my own neighborhood, my apartment at Whitcomb Terrace feels like home, without any of the chores, and because most of the staff have been here longer than I have, they feel like family.

 A while ago we started hosting a weekly happy hour to bring our mutual friends and family together for wine and soft drinks.
-I was asked if I knew how to tend bar do job became mine and eventually the weekly event became known as”Woody’s Happy Hour” when someone brought in a custom painted a sign!”
+As I knew how to tend bar the job became mine, and eventually the weekly event became known as “Woody’s Happy Hour” when someone brought in a custom painted a sign!”